VSchnapka/modelfree-protein15n/README.md

 # modelfree-protein15n
 Model-Free analysis framework for protein backbone amide 15N NMR spin relaxation rates.

-This tool fits the relaxation data to a multi-Lorentzian spectral density function.
+This command line based tool fits NMR relaxation data to a multi-Lorentzian spectral density function.
 One can choose the number of Lorentzians (dynamic modes) for the fit.
 Typically, one can perform 1, 2, and 3 dynamic mode MF analysis and see which model is most relevant for the data.
-IMPACT analysis is also possible by fixing the correlation times and fitting the amplitudes.
+IMPACT analysis is also possible by fixing the chosen correlation times and fitting the amplitudes.

 ## Relevant litterature